Eating Disorders: About More Than Food

 - Swollen salivary glands in the neck and jaw area

-- Worn tooth enamel and increasingly sensitive and decaying teeth (a result of exposure to stomach acid)
+- Worn tooth enamel and increasingly sensitive and decaying teeth from exposure to stomach acid when vomiting

 - Acid reflux disorder and other gastrointestinal problems

 - Intestinal distress and irritation from laxative abuse